lucasresck/pde/README.md

 # pde

-Assignments codes for Partial Differential Equations (2020), in Applied Mathematics course at Getulio Vargas Foundation.
+Assignment codes for Partial Differential Equations (2020), in Applied Mathematics course at Getulio Vargas Foundation.